Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ```

 ## Register a Changed Event for Quickpanel Window
-To be notified about the state changes, implement the appropriate event callback function and call the `tzsh_quickpanel_event_handler_add` function with that.
-If you want to change your application's behavior to match visibility of the quicknapel service window, you need to handle state change event as follows:
+To get notified about the state changes, implement the appropriate event callback function and call `tzsh_quickpanel_event_handler_add` with that event callback function.
+If you want to change your application's behavior to match the visibility of the Quicknapel service window, you need to handle the state change event as follows:

 ```
 static tzsh_quickpanel_event_handler_h handler;